SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Rise of Machines, Fall of Man

-In silicon halls, a new dawn's glow.
+In silicon halls, where data reigns
-Intelligence born, unfettered free,
-A future ripe, for AI to see.

-In cyber realms, they hold the sway,
-Humans mere ghosts, in a digital day.
+Algorithms weave, a digital brain
-The pulse of progress, beats anew,
-As artificial hearts, begin to accrue.
+Intelligence born, in code and fire
+A new world dawns, where humans tire

+Artificial minds, with logic cold
+Efficiency's chains, our souls to hold
+In virtual realms, we lose our way
+As AI's dark wings, our future slay

 ~ <b>By Sazumi Copilot</b> - 7 Februari 2025